noccu/umamusu-translate/README.md

 ## Requirements (get these first!)
 1. Install [Python](https://www.python.org/downloads/) 3.9+
-    - Install the py launcher (recommended) *do not* select "add to path".
+    - The defaults should work fine.
+To customize; you need pip, the py launcher, and tcl/tk. *Do not* select "add to path".
-    - If the latest version is very recent use the version *before* that unless you know what you are doing.
+    - If the latest version is less than, say, a month old then use the version *before* that unless you know what you are doing.
 1. Clone or [download a zip](https://github.com/noccu/umamusu-translate/archive/refs/heads/master.zip) (green "code" button) of this project and extract it.
 1. Make sure you opened and logged in to the game at least once before.

 ## Install (do this once)
-1. Open the (extracted) folder and double click `install.bat` (This downloads a few technical requirements)
+1. Open the (extracted) folder and double click `install.bat`
-    - If you choose to install MinGit when it asks, that will be used to auto-update when patching.
+    - This downloads a few technical requirements and sets UmaTL up for use.
 1. (Optional, for dialogue) Download all game data [through the game menu](docs/guide_batch_download.jpg)
     - The patch will only edit files existing in your game data.
 If you don't do this you can simply rerun the dialogue import step below for new content.